gemmellr/quarkus-qpid-jms-quickstart/README.md

 The client configuration is located in the [application.properties](src/main/resources/application.properties) configuration file.

-## Running in native
+## Running as native executable

-You can compile the application into a native binary using:
+You can compile the application into a native executable in a container using:

-`mvn clean package -Pnative`
+`mvn clean package -Pnative -Dquarkus.native.container-build=true`

-If you dont have GraalVM installed, this will fall back to using a container build the native executable.

 The native application executable can then be run with: